frenetic-lang/tutorials/08-NCMultiSwitch.md

-### Exercise 1: Routing
+### Exercise 1: Forwarding

-Using Frenetic, write a routing policy that connects all hosts to each other.
+Using Frenetic, write a forwarding policy that connects all hosts to each other.
 You already know how to do this for a single switch.
-To write a multi-switch routing policy, you can use the `switch = n` predicate as follows:
+To write a multi-switch forwarding policy, you can use the `switch = n` predicate as follows:

 ```
-let routing =
+let forwarding =
   if switch = 1 then
     (* Policy for Switch 1 *)
     ...